-The court can conduct an investigation summons hearing at the end of the trial to question the defendant about their ability to pay and, if they are unable to pay the full amount at once, can order installment payments be made.
+The court can conduct an investigation summons hearing at the end of the trial to question the respondent about their ability to pay and, if they are unable to pay the full amount at once, can order instalment payments be made.

-However, a judgment is no guarantee that money will be paid and it is up to you to enforce judgment.
-Even with judgment, you cannot force someone to pay if they do not have the money.
+However, a judgment is no guarantee that money will be paid and it is up to the successful party to enforce judgment.
+Even with judgment, a successful party cannot force someone to pay if they do not have the money.

-Many defendants will pay once judgment has been given but it may be necessary to remind the judgment debtor to pay the debt.
+Many respondents will pay once judgment has been given but it may be necessary to remind the judgment debtor to pay the debt.
 If there is doubt about whether the debtor will pay, the judgment creditor can commence enforcement proceedings immediately after judgment.
 A party who seeks to enforce judgment must serve a copy of the judgment on the person against whom the judgment is enforceable [r 201.2].

 From the date of judgment, interest is payable on the debt until it is paid.
 The rate is set at 6% per annum (simple interest) [Magistrates Court Act 1991 s 35; rule 124(1); Uniform Civil Rules 2020 r 185.1(1)].